stencila/stencila/examples/nodes/article-ark/article-ark.md

 ::: for item in items

-This is a for loop
+This is a for block

 :::